164 Phrases and words You Should Never Use in an Essay—and the Powerful Alternatives you Should

 If you’re serious about improving your essay scores, you must ensure you make the most of every single word and phrase you use in your paper and avoid any that rob your essay of its power (check out our guide to editing an essay for more details).

-Here is our list of words and phrases you should ditch together with some alternatives will be so much more impressive.
+Here is our list of words and phrases you should ditch, together with some alternatives that will be so much more impressive.
+For some further inspiration, check out our AI essay writer.

 Vague and Weak Words